zanata/repo-sync/README.md

             "branch": "Git branch where translated files will be pushed", "force_push": "(true | false) Whether to force push.
 Useful when you always want the latest translations pushed."
         }
+    },
+    "email": {
+        "from":"From address to use.",
+        "tolist":"Comma-separated recipients list for notification emails sent from the script", "host":"Email Server host",
+        "port":"Email Server port (Defaults to 25 if not provided)", "user":"Email server username (If the server is not authenticated, remove this line)", "password":"Email server password (If the server is not authenticated, remove this line)", "ssl":"(true | false) Whether the server uses ssl", "enableStartTLS":"(true | false) Whether to use the start TLS command."
     }
 }
 ```